 Background

 Adding subtle changes to the background could include a number of techniques.
 I’m going to provide some tutorials for the most common techniques that I see used on websites.
-Here is a tutorial, asic Web Page Background Techniques with CSS, from Line25 that has a few of the techniques I’m going to discuss into detail below.
+Here is a tutorial, Basic Web Page Background Techniques with CSS, from Line25 that has a few of the techniques I’m going to discuss into detail below.

 Gradients